FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 The audio clips are grouped into a dev split and an eval split such that they do not have clips from the same uploader.
-Eval is exhaustively labeled, that is, annotations are correct and complete for the considered vocabulary.
-In dev, a small amount of content is exhaustively labeled, but the vast majority is composed of labels that are correct but could be occasionally incomplete (Sec. \ref{ssec:task_val}).
-The number of labels is expressed in \textit{unpropagated} and \textit{smeared} forms.
-The number of unpropagated labels includes only the most specific labels per clip.
+Eval is exhaustively labeled, that is, annotations are correct and complete for the considered vocabulary (except human error).
+In dev, a small amount of content is exhaustively labeled, but the vast majority is composed of labels that are correct but could be potentially incomplete (see Sec. \ref{ssec:limit} for label noise estimations).
+The number of labels is expressed in \textit{unpropagated} and \textit{propagated} forms.
+The number of \textit{unpropagated} labels includes only the most specific labels per clip.
 It must be noted that this way of counting labels ignores a few labels in cases where a sound event co-occurs with: \textit{i)} events from low prior siblings that were merged with their parent; \textit{ii)} events that do not fit semantically in any other sibling provided by the ontology, hence they are annotated with their parent.
-While these cases are not frequent, the true number of human-provided labels describing sound events would be slightly larger than the one reported here.
-Smeared labels refer to the labels after hierarchical propagation (Sec. \ref{ssec:postpro}).
+While these cases are not frequent, the true number of human-provided labels describing sound events would be slightly larger than the one reported here. \textit{Propagated} labels refer to the labels after hierarchical propagation (App.~\ref{app:post_pro}).
 We use the unpropagated version to compute the average number of labels per clip.
-Note the increased amount of labels per clip in eval due to the exhaustive labelling process, as can also be seen by comparing the label distributions in Fig. \ref{fig:label_distri}.
+Note the increased number of labels per clip in eval due to the exhaustive labelling process, as can also be seen by comparing the label distributions in Fig. \ref{fig:label_distri}.
+In eval, all classes are present in both the singly-labeled data and the multi-labeled data forming it, except five classes that only appear in the multi-labeled data.
+In dev, all classes are present in both the singly-labeled data and the multi-labeled data forming it, except four classes that only appear in the singly-labeled data.
 A total of 31,310 clips are labeled with, at least, one leaf label in dev---the remaining 9656 clips are labeled only with intermediate node labels.
-This proportion changes significantly in eval, where the majority of clips have leaf labels (9151 out of 10,231)---this is due to the label specificity policy used in the refinement task (Sec. \ref{ssec:task_gen}).
-All provided ground truth labels are smeared, i.e., consistently propagated to their ancestors in the hierarchy.
+This proportion changes significantly in eval, where the majority of clips have leaf labels (9151 out of 10,231)---this is because in the refinement task raters were instructed to provide the most specific labels possible.
+All provided ground truth labels are hierarchically propagated, i.e., consistently propagated to their ancestors in the hierarchy.
 PP/PNP ratings are provided for the labels validated in the validation task.
 Out of the 108.3 hours of human-labeled audio, 31.5 are exhaustively labelled, most of them used for evaluation purposes (eval and val).
 The audio clips are of variable length ranging from 0.3 to 30s.
 Note the increased average duration of eval clips due to the allocation process (Sec. \ref{ssec:split}), which can also be noticed by comparing the clip length distributions in Fig. \ref{fig:clip_len_distri}.
 The ground truth labels are provided at the clip-level (i.e., weak labels).
-The dataset is nourished from 7225 Freesound users and the content was uploaded from Freesound's launch in 2005 until early 2019.
+The dataset is sourced from 7225 Freesound users and the content was uploaded from Freesound's launch in 2005 until early 2019.